devetry/skills-front-end/assignments/ajaxson-5/README.md

 The one requirement is that your page **must be reasonably responsive!**.
 Specifically, this means that it must be equally functional and non-ugly on mobile phones as it is on larger desktop screens.
 You should make your browser window really narrow while you design, so as to force yourself to think "mobile first".

-You are encouraged (but not required) to let [Bootstrap](http://getbootstrap.com/css/) do most of the heavy lifting, particularly on the responsiveness aspect.
+You are free to use [Bootstrap](http://getbootstrap.com/css/) or any other CSS framework to help in this.
+I also recommend flexbox for making your page responsive.

 ## How to Submit